Dr Pauline Mackay

 Project: 'Bawdry in Scottish Chapbooks'

-- Secretary: Burns Scotland (the National Burns Collection)
+- Chair: Burns Scotland (the National Burns Collection)

 - Lecturer: Royal Society of Edinburgh @Schools Programme